jamesdanielv/thermalcam/README.md

 I only officially support st7735 128x128 sold by adafruit and ili9341 320x240 displays. these are the only ones with display drivers i have modified for fast acceleration. there are universal drivers im working on, but i don't know when released.

+i also have created drivers that support 128x160 displays. but i do not officially support them!

 please read faqs and featureslist before emailing me. if you want a specific configuration look in thermalOldFiles archivese the links are included below for faqs, featureslist, thermalOldFiles: https://github.com/jamesdanielv/thermalcam/blob/updates-(possibly-unstable)/FAQS_frequentyAskedQuestions